 Examinations.
 Credit is not granted in courses unless the required examinations are completed by the student.
-Students are expected to adhere to the published examination schedule.
-In the case of exam schedule overload where the schedule requires a student to complete four exams in one day, arrangements may be made with the dean to complete one of the examinations at another time.
+Students are expected to follow the published examination schedule.
+In cases where the schedule requires a student to complete four exams in one day, arrangements may be made with the dean to complete one of the examinations at another time.